7i7u5/http-toolkit-patcher/readme.md

 ## Usage

-Here you go, big dog.
-This is the raw Markdown code.
-You can copy the entire block below and paste it straight into your README.md.

-Markdown

-## Usage

 1. **Run the app:** Download and run the release file for your operating system (.dmg for macOS, .exe for Windows, or the binary for Linux).
 2. **Locate app.asar:** The tool should automatically detect the **HTTP Toolkit** `app.asar` file.
 If it doesn't, click **Select Path** and navigate to the correct location manually:
    - **Windows (User):** `%LocalAppData%\Programs\httptoolkit\resources\app.asar`